By Ng Yau Xuan and Teow Junhao

 Even though the industry may be one of the oldest in the world – which at its core is about accommodating people, taking care of them and keeping them safe- it’s still an industry where we’re still figuring out how to make it better every day.
 There’s still a huge amount of opportunity to continue to improve.
 It is very dynamic and exciting.

 It’s an industry that has always worked around change and you have to be adaptable.
-That can be easier for some and harder for others.
-Particularly in hospitality, you will often move and work with different teams in different buildings in different locations.
-Any time that happens, the dynamics change.
+That can be easier for some and harder for others as every business will be.
+Particularly in hospitality, you will often move and work with different teams.
+Any time that happens the dynamics change.

 You also have to learn about all sorts of cultural sensitivities.
-I had the privilege of working with many luxury hotels around the world.
+I had the privilege of working with Premier hotels for a period of time before I worked China and Southeast Asia.
 I realised that everywhere is different and you have to learn about how you do business in different parts of the world.
-You have to ask yourself, “What are the interests and the concerns of our customers and your employees in different areas?”
+You have to ask yourself, “What are the interests and the concerns of our customers in different areas?”

-Last, your environment is always dynamic because it’s driven by forces like technology, demographics, and politics.
-As a result, I think it’s a business where you have to learn fast.
+Lastly, your environment is always changing in that the technology is changing.
+So, I think it’s a business where you have to learn fast.
 You have to have a passion for learning and you have to become very flexible.
 And I think that this takes practice!

-To be honest with you, I’d be lying if I said I’ve never made mistakes because I’ve certainly made errors, but hopefully you learn from them as you go forward.
+To be honest with you, I’d be lying if I said I’ve never made mistakes because I’ve certainly made mistakes, but hopefully you learn from you as you go forward.
+So I think that that would be one of the challenges.

-In many ways, it is a challenging business because you’re also dealing with extremely high expectations, particularly in luxury travel.
-However, it’s also an incredibly gratifying business because at the end of the day, you get so much positive feedback from people.
-You have a chance to meet people from all over the world and to actually make a difference in people’s lives.
+It is in many ways a challenging business because you’re also dealing with extremely high expectations particularly in luxury travel.
+However, it’s also incredibly a gratifying business because at the end of the day, you get so much positive feedback from people.
+You have a chance to meet people from all over the world and actually to make a difference for people’s lives.
+You can create unforgettable memories for people, be it through their wedding, other special events or just a small touch for a child.
+In that way, it’s incredibly gratifying!

 I guess, a couple of things.
-One of them is to aim high and continue to aspire for bigger and better things.
-Have a dream, and stay true to it..
-The second would just be to enter an industry you love and not the one that will pay you the most money.
-I thought of a totally different career – I thought I was going to be a computer scientist – but I fell in love with hospitality and have never looked back.
-I am glad that I chose to follow my heart and do something that I love rather than what my parents wanted me to do or what would pay the most money.
-If you love what you do, the finances will take care of themselves.
+One is to aim high and continue to aspire for bigger and better things.
+If you don’t aspire, you are not going to get into the industry.
+Two, would just be to enter the industry [without reservations].
+I thought of a totally different career; I thought I was going to be a computer scientist.
+And so ultimately, I was glad that I’ve chose to follow my heart and do something that I love.

-The key to success in this business is how to move from being a technical expert to being a leader of others.
-Success depends on how effectively you can work with other people and work collaboratively to achieve a goal.
+The other thing would be that your key to success in this business, as with many other industries, is never going to be [reliant on] what you personally can do or not.
+It’s really about how effectively you can work with other people and Work collaboratively to achieve a goal.
 The better you get at that, the more successful you’re going to be.

 I was, in high school!
 I found computers fascinating and exciting because they were, I hate to admit it, kind of new then.
 I thought the potential was unbelievable.
 I learned how to do some coding, and learned about how computers functioned.
 I took a year off school, and during the course of that year, I started working in Hospitality.
 Initially, I wanted to learn how to be a waiter so I could make money when I went to University.
 I actually started as a dishwasher, and then became a bus boy and ultimately a waiter!
 It was through the course of that experience, that I decided that Hospitality was just way more fun than computer science was ever going to be.
 So I did a complete right turn and left computer science behind, but I’ve never had a regret.